AviBNandre/Wealth/README.md

 ---

-## 🌟 What is SplitMate?
+## 🌟 What is Wealth?

-**SplitMate** is a full-stack personal finance management web application built on the **MERN stack**.
+**Wealth** is a full-stack personal finance management web application built on the **MERN stack**.
 It gives you complete control over your financial life — from tracking daily expenses and setting savings goals, to getting AI-powered spending insights and generating downloadable financial reports.

-Whether you're managing solo finances or splitting bills with friends, SplitMate makes money management effortless and visual.
+Whether you're managing solo finances or splitting bills with friends, Wealth makes money management effortless and visual.

 ---